-Memory slots 1 GB, 2 GB or 4 GB memory modules can be installed in the computer's two memory slots for a maximum of 8,192MB system memory.
+Memory slots 1GB, 2GB or 4GB memory modules can be installed in the computer's two memory slots for a maximum of 8.192MB system memory.
 This computer can be equipped with memory modules of a maximum size of 8,192MB.
 The actual amount of useable system memory will be less than the installed memory modules.
-Video RAM The memory in a computer's graphics adaptor, used to store the image displayed on a bitmap display.
-The amount of Video RAM available is dependent on the computer's system memory.
+Video RAM The memory in a computer's graphics adaptor. used to store the image displayed on a bitmap display.
 Start -> Control Panel -> Appearance and Personalization -> Display -> Adjust resolution.
-The amount of Video RAM can be verified by clicking the Advanced Settings button in the Screen Resolution window.
+The amount of Video RAM can be verified by clicking the Advanced settings button in the Display Settings window.
+The amount of Total Available Graphics memory will vary be between 1 and 2 MB depending upon system configuration.